 First a word about my knees.
 They’ve been good to me for a long time, and I’m grateful.
-But in the summer of 2016 I strained the right one.
+But in the late summer of 2016 I strained the right one.
 It happened when I tried to do The Twist.
 At a Quaker conference.

 I don’t know what went wrong; the last time I did The Twist, my knee was fine.